winitzki/scall/tutorial/programming_dhall.md

 let makeTreeBI : ∀(a : Type) → ∀(r : Type) → r → (r → FTreeB a r) → TreeBI a
   = λ(a : Type) → λ(r : Type) → λ(seed : r) → λ(step : r → FTreeB a r) → makeGFix (FTreeB a) r seed step
 ```
-A simple example is an infinite tree where each level is labeled by its depth:
+A simple example is an infinite tree where each branch is labeled by its depth:
 ```dhall
 let example3TreeBI : TreeBI Natural
   = makeTreeBI Natural Natural 0 (λ(n : Natural) → Some { value = n, left = n + 1, right = n + 1 })
 ```

-To visualize and print infinite trees, we first define the type of the corresponding finite trees (`TreeB`) and implement a function for printing finite trees.
+To  print infinite trees, we first define the type of the corresponding finite trees (`TreeB`) and implement a function for printing finite trees.
 ```dhall
 let TreeB = LFixT FTreeB
 let noneB : ∀(a : Type) → TreeB a